-As represented by the solid line on the YTD Comparable - Resolution of Claims Costs table (Attachment 3), quarter 1 of 2023 has significantly lower costs, due to some reimbursements as outlined further below in the Financial/Legal Implications heading; and relatively low value claims.
+As represented by the solid line on the YTD Comparable - Resolution of Claims Costs table (Attachment 3), Quarter 2 of 2023 has significantly lower costs, due to a claim settlement as outlined further below in the Financial/Legal Implications section.
 Each quarter in 2022 saw higher costs than the previous year as we were still seeing the impacts of COVID-19 which caused slower resolutions throughout 2021.
 It is probable 2023 will see similar impacts.